Aircraft & UAVs

 F-7NI fighter aircraft

-The F-7NI is Nigeria's export variant of the Chinese Chengdu F-7/J-7, a MiG-21-derived single-engine fighter adapted for interceptor and light strike duties.
-Nigerian Air Force reporting and defense coverage document F-7NI aircraft in post-2015 air strikes against Boko Haram positions in Borno and the Sambisa Forest area.
+The F-7NI Airguard is Nigeria's export variant of the Chinese Chengdu F-7/J-7, a MiG-21-derived single-engine fighter adapted for air-defense alert and light strike duties.
+Nigerian and defense reporting document F-7NI aircraft in post-2015 counter-insurgency strikes against Boko Haram logistics hubs, bunkers, camps, and artillery positions in Borno and the Sambisa Forest area.

 China